pei-lu/fa24-labs/docs/docs/lab2/part4/index.md

 ## Goals

-1. Create a Booth's multiplier
+1. Create a fully functional Booth's Multiplier

 ## Circuit Structure

 {: .warning}
 Failure to follow this structure can result in grading of the lab to be delayed or incorrect.

-Your main *Digital* circuit should be named as `BoothsMultiplierPart1`.
+Your main *Digital* circuit should be named as `BoothsMultiplierPart4`.
-The following ports should be opened for the `BoothsMultiplierPart1`:
+The following ports should be opened for the `BoothsMultiplierPart4`:

 | Port Direction | Port Name       | Active | Port Width (bits) | Description                                                             |
 |:--------------:|-----------------|:------:|------------------:|-------------------------------------------------------------------------|